Captain-Cheesecake/Project-TJ/README.md

 Reboot and confirm the "snd" modules are running by executing the command "lsmod".
 This should solve the problem.
 - lsmod

+Any issues not seen here are probably unknown to me, so please drop and issue and i will try to fix it!